-Luther community members may report acts of hazing whether directly experienced or observed to Campus Safety and Security or the Student Life Office.
+Luther community members may report acts of hazing whether directly experienced or observed to Campus Safety and Security or the Office of Student Engagement.
 Reporters may provide anonymous reports of hazing activities but must include specific information related to the organization, team, or group; the time and date of the alleged hazing; the location; and a description of the activities.
 The description should be written with specific details as to allow a proper investigation to take place.

 1. a.
 A person commits an act of hazing when the person intentionally or recklessly engages in any act or acts involving forced activity which endanger the physical health or safety of a student for the purpose of initiation or admission into, or affiliation with, any organization operating in connection with a school, college, or university.
 Prohibited acts include, but are not limited to, any brutality of a physical nature such as whipping, forced confinement, or any other forced activity which endangers the physical health or safety of the student.

 b.
 For purposes of this section, "forced activity" means any activity which is a condition of initiation or admission into, or affiliation with, an organization, regardless of a student's willingness to participate in the activity.

 2. A person who commits an act of hazing is guilty of a simple misdemeanor.